q3k/chubby75/rv901t/doc/hardware.md

 JTAG
 ----
-The board seems has no exposed JTAG pins.
+The board has no exposed JTAG pins.
 However, there are marked test pads / vias on the front of the board, underneat silkscreen, to the top-right of the FPGA.
 For detailed instructions on how to wire up the JTAG interface see: [Getting Started](getting_started/getting_started.md) and [Improved Getting Started](getting_started/improved_jtag_getting_started.md)

 Additionaly the DONE and PROG_B pins are available on JP5